ucam-department-of-psychiatry/camcops/docs/source/tasks/pbq.rst

 *(Personal communication, Ian F. Brockington to Jo Peterkin, 2019-04-02.)*

-It is important to remember that the PBQ is merely a screening questionnaire.
+    "It is important to remember that the PBQ is merely a screening questionnaire.
 If the scores are high (especially the score on Factor 2), it is essential to interview the mother about her responses to the questionnaire and her feelings about the infant, including her anger.
-We recommend the Stafford Interview, developed over the course of 22 years and also widely translated: pages 66-71 are devoted to the mother-infant relationship.
+We recommend the Stafford Interview, developed over the course of 22 years and also widely translated: pages 66-71 are devoted to the mother-infant relationship."